-Use/Possession of Weapons: Minor: Refer to Major
+Use/Possession of Weapons:

-(A weapon is anything that can be used to threaten or inflict injury on another person) Student is in possession of knives or guns (real or look alike), or other objects readily capable of causing bodily harm
+· (A weapon is anything that can be used to threaten or inflict injury on another person) Student is in possession of knives or guns (real or look alike), or other objects readily capable of causing bodily harm

-Inappropriate Display of Affection: Minor:
+Inappropriate Display of Affection:

-Display of intimate affection (embrace, hug, kiss)
+· Display of intimate affection (embrace, hug, kiss)

-• Repeated display of intimate affection (embrace, hug, kiss)
+· Repeated display of intimate affection (embrace, hug, kiss)

-Inappropriate Location/Out of Bounds: Minor: Refer to Major
+Inappropriate Location/Out of Bounds:

-- Constitutes an area of the school building that is not connected with that particular student schedule. - Student leaves or misses class without permission.
+- Constitutes an area of the school building that is not connected with that particular student schedule. - · Student leaves or misses class without permission.